maxg/constellation/README.md

 Constellation
 =============

-**Classroom collaborative coding in Eclipse**
+**Classroom collaborative coding**

-Enables collaborative programming in the Eclipse IDE -- think *Google Docs for Eclipse*.
+Enables collaborative programming in the IDE -- think *Google Docs for code*.
 Designed for active learning in the classroom, with students working in pairs on small exercises.

 http://maxg.github.io/constellation